AlexXu777/INDE577_Machine_Learning_2025_Rice_University/Supervised Machine Learning/Random_forests/README.md

 ## 🧠 Summary

 Random Forest combines the strengths of many decision trees to create a high-performance model.
 Whether you're a beginner or experienced in machine learning, Random Forest is a must-try algorithm for both classification and regression tasks.

-> _"Alone we are smart.
-Together we are brilliant."_